movin-in/movin-in.github.io/README.md

 ## About

-[Movin' In](https://github.com/aelassas/movinin) is a modern rental property management platform offering a web frontend, native mobile apps (Android and iOS), and an admin panel.
+[Movin' In](https://github.com/aelassas/movinin) is a rental property management platform offering a web frontend, native mobile apps (Android and iOS), and a powerful admin panel.

 This repository contains the source code for the [Movin' In](https://movin-in.github.io/) official landing page — a presentation site for the platform, not the platform itself.